 Generally, a chest freezer needs to be unplugged, drained, and then cleaned while some upright models defrosts themselves.

 Both of these freezer options are available in different sizes, which provides more or less space as required.
 However, the way the food is organized on the inside of the freezer makes a huge difference.

 Chest freezers have only a wire basket inside them to provide organization, which means that other food items can become buried under one another.
 Also bending, lifting, and moving is required to find what you’re looking for.
 This can become tiring when you’re searching for a small bag of peas but have thrown bags of meat on top.
 However, due to product innovations in the freezer industry, many chest freezers now have additional storage baskets and compartments that can be used to make organization easier.
 Some models have drawers that can be pulled out and used for quick access.
 This makes using a chest freezer more bearable, although the user still has to bend over to access the items or remove baskets.

 Upright freezers have shelving compartments in them, much like a fridge.
 This provides an easy way for items to be neatly organized on different levels throughout the freezer.
 In the past, upright freezers were thought to be more convenient for this reason.
+The many shelves allow better organization, particularly if you choose a model that allows you to move the shelves to better make use of the space.
+Adjustable and removable door storage bins and adjustable shelving with pull out baskets can all make an upright freezer more usable.
 However, larger frozen items are not going to fit well in the freezer due to the shelving compartments.
 This reduces the space vertically, giving no room for tall items, such as a large turkey or ham.